30 hours 'free childcare': what parents need to know

 Is there any difference in how the first 15 hours and the second 15 hours under the 30-hour offer will be delivered?

 No, there is no difference.
-Childcare providers will provide early years care and education that follows the Early Years Foundation Stage (EYFS) Framework across the whole 30 hours.
+Early years providers will provide early years care and education that follows the Early Years Foundation Stage (EYFS) Framework across the whole 30 hours.

 I want to access the 30-hours but my provider is asking for a deposit.
 Can they do this?